-- (a) The Society must have ten (10) Directors to be known as the Board, unless the Society in general meeting otherwise determines. - (b) The said ten (10) Directors shall comprise Directors as follows: - (i) Four (4) Directors each residing in New South Wales; - (ii) Two (2) Directors each residing in South Queensland; - (iii) Two (2) Directors residing in South Australia and/or Victoria and/or Tasmania; - (iv) One (1) Director residing in Northern Queensland and/or Northern Territory; and - (v) One (1) Director residing in Western Australia. - (c) For the purposes of this clause 3.1(b) New South Wales shall be deemed to include the Australian Capital Territory. - (d) The Directors shall be residents within the States/Territories they seek to represent and shall be elected by the Members within their respective States/ Territories. - (e) Notwithstanding the foregoing, a member shall be eligible to seek election to the Board in a State or Territory other than where they reside if they have been an active member of a Branch and/or Management Council within the relevant State or Territory for not less than five (5) years preceding the election.
-The candidate's nomination must be verified by the relevant Branch/Management Council to that effect and shall be conclusive evidence of that fact.
+- (a) The Society must have ten (10) Directors to be known as the Board, unless the Society in general meeting otherwise determines. - (b) The said ten (10) Directors shall comprise Directors as follows: - (i) Four (4) Directors each residing in New South Wales; - (ii) Two (2) Directors each residing in South Queensland; - (iii) Two (2) Directors residing in South Australia and/or Victoria and/or Tasmania; - (iv) One (1) Director residing in Northern Queensland and/or Northern Territory; and - (v) One (1) Director residing in Western Australia. - (c) For the purposes of this clause 3.1(b) New South Wales shall be deemed to include the Australian Capital Territory. - (d) The Directors shall be residents within the States/Territories they seek to represent and shall be elected by the Members within their respective States/ Territories. - (e) Notwithstanding the foregoing: - (i) a member shall be eligible to seek election to the Board; and - (ii) a member shall be eligible to vote in an election to the Board; in a State or Territory other than in which the member resides if that member has been an active member of a Branch and/or Management Council in such State/Territory for not less than five (5) years prior to the election.
+A certificate to that effect by the relevant Branch and/or Management Council shall be conclusive evidence of that fact and must accompany the nomination of a candidate for election, and the vote of a member, as the case may be.